ewan-harney/hpc_blast2megan/README.md

 <font size="4"><b>3.2) Running blastn in simple mode</b></font>
 <br></br>

-Running blastn in simple mode will create a new directory called blast_out in your current directory, as well as symolic links to the ncbi taxadb files 'taxdb.btd' and 'taxdb.bti'.
+Running blastn in simple mode will create a new directory called blast_out in your current directory, as well as symbolic links to the ncbi taxadb files 'taxdb.btd' and 'taxdb.bti'.
 It will then run blastn and the output will be saved as blast_out/all_blast.out.tab.
 <br></br>

 <b>To run 01_run_blastn_simple.sh you need to provide:</b>